 PAS 550: Introduction to the PA Profession.
-(2 credit hours)
+(1 credit hour)

-This is a self-study course designed to prepare students for matriculation.
-Students examine the role of the PA in the context of the healthcare system, as well as issues pertaining to the PAs' practice of medicine.
-This course also includes a historical review of the PA profession and PA organizations.
-Students also take a medical terminology course during this time.
+This course was designed to help prepare students for matriculation and includes self-study components.
+Students examine the role of the PA in the context of the healthcare system and discuss the historical path of the PA profession as well as PA organizations.
+Students also spend time with medical terminology and relevant medical science topics.